dewynl/msc-ai-capstone-project/docs/dissertation.md

 ### Deeper Analysis: The Semantic-Syntactic Incompatibility

-Manual inspection revealed a crucial insight: **the educational content was consistently excellent whilst the formatting was consistently broken**.
-The model generated pedagogically appropriate learning objectives, sensible module sequences, and relevant assessments—it understood *what* a good syllabus contains.
+Manual inspection revealed a crucial insight: **the educational content was consistently pedagogically sound whilst the formatting was consistently broken**.
+The model generated appropriate learning objectives, sensible module sequences, and relevant assessments—it understood *what* a good syllabus contains.
 It failed entirely at *how* to format that knowledge as valid JSON.

 This pattern revealed a fundamental tension: language models are optimized for semantic understanding and creative text generation, not syntactic precision.
 T5's training objective (predicting masked spans in natural language) teaches the model to understand meaning, context, and content relationships.
 JSON requires character-level precision where a single missing quote renders the entire output unusable.
 These are contradictory optimization targets—semantic creativity inherently conflicts with rigid formatting constraints.

-Further analysis through attention visualizations showed the model attended strongly to educational concepts (prerequisite relationships, difficulty ordering, domain relevance) but weakly to syntactic markers (quotes, commas, braces).
+Further analysis through attention visualizations showed the model attended strongly to educational concepts (difficulty ordering, domain relevance, topical coherence) but weakly to syntactic markers (quotes, commas, braces).
 The model "understood" syllabi semantically but couldn't translate that understanding into syntactically valid structures.

 ### Key Insights That Shaped Future Approaches